SQADIRKVM/YoutubeDownloadBot/README.md

-# Inline-Tube-Mate (YouTube Downloader)
+# Telegram Youtube Downloder Bot

-**An Inline Telegram bot that can download YouTube videos with permanent thumbnail support**
+**An Telegram bot that can download YouTube videos with permanent thumbnail support**

 <br>